Frequently Asked Questions

 PRIVATE PROPERTY CONNECTION

 Property owners will be responsible to install the private property connection (the connection from the home to the main sewer pipes).
+A notification to begin the connection process will be sent to property owners six months prior to having to connect their properties.

 In most cases, your current septic system would be left in service until the new connection is ready.
 It often takes only a single day to install a collection line that runs from a home or business to the property line, and to abandon the septic system on site.